wdv4758h/pypy-extradoc/blog/draft/warmup-improvements-2.rst

 | win     | 4.8%            | 5.5%         | 19%               | 26%            | 17%          |
 +---------+-----------------+--------------+-------------------+----------------+--------------+

-Obviously pypy translation is a bit extreme exampl - the vast majority of the code out there does not have that much code involved that's being jitted.
+Obviously pypy translation is an extreme example - the vast majority of the code out there does not have that many lines of code to be jitted.
 However, it's at the very least a good win for us :-)

 We will continue to improve the warmup performance and keep you posted!